Our Commitment to You

 • Have a love of people and appreciation for the diversity of individuals with autism

-• Be willing to give a minimum of 2-3 hours per week for
+• Be willing to give on average 2-3 hours per week for three 8-10 week sessions (non-consecutive)

 Volunteer opportunities are for Edmonton and surrounding areas only.